harper-carroll/VBACPrediction/README.md

 # VBACPrediction
-Code for the VBAC Prediction Logistic Regression &amp; GBDT models that do not use race &amp; achieve cutting-edge AUC.
+Code for the VBAC Prediction Logistic Regression &amp; GBDT models that achieve cutting-edge AUC without using race.

 # Getting started
 You can use the already-preprocessed dataset, ```2019_vbac_data.csv```, or you can start from scratch.